prvdmwrong/prvdmwrong/packages/core/README.md

 <a href="CHANGELOG.md">Changelog</a>
 </div>

-Prvd 'M Wrong is a service provider framework for a next-generation Roblox.
+Prvd 'M Wrong is a service provider framework for Roblox.

-Sounds boring.
-Let's try again.
+Sounds boring, let's try again.

-**Prvd 'M Wrong will not make you a front page Roblox developer... but you may feel like one.**
+***Prvd 'M Wrong will NOT make you a front-page developer, but you may feel lie one.***

-Built on a proven service provider architecture, cherish a development experience that fades into the background.
-Create service providers to handle the top level logic of your game, baked with natural type-safety, dependency resolution/inversion, and first-class lifecycles.
+Prvd 'M Wrong builds upon the proven service provider architecture.
+Create service providers to handle the top level logic of your game, baked with natural type-safety, dependency resolution, and first-class lifecycles.

 From simple foundations, concepts naturally combine and expand with minimal learning.
-Even after year long hiatuses, you will find your code easy to navigate and understand.
-Randoms will approach you and ask, "do you make a six-figure salary?"
+Even after year long hiatuses, you will find your game easy to navigate and understand.
+Randoms will approach you and ask, *"do you make a six-figure salary?"*

 Sparked your interest?
 [Get going in minutes with our on-rails tutorial.](https://prvdmwrong.github.io/prvdmwrong/latest/tutorials/)